axeluhl/sailing-analytics/wiki/typical-development-scenarios.md

 `java -cp com.sap.sailing.domain_*.jar:com.sap.sailing.domain.common_*.jar:com.sap.sailing.declination_*.jar:com.sap.sailing.domain.shared.android_*.jar com.sap.sailing.declination.impl.DeclinationStore 2014 2014 1`

 Run this inside a tmux window to be sure that logging off does not interrupt the process.
 After the process completes, copy the resulting declination-<year> file to your git workspace to `java/com.sap.sailing.declination/resources` and commit.

+There is also a script java/target/importdeclination that automates these steps.